erikrose/peep/README.rst

 =========

 Peep was designed for unsupervised continuous deployment scenarios.
-In such scenarios, manual ahead-of-time prepartion on the deployment machine is a
+In such scenarios, manual ahead-of-time preparation on the deployment machine is a
 liability: one more thing to go wrong.
 To relieve you of having to install (and upgrade) ``peep`` by hand on your server or build box, we've made ``peep`` embeddable.
 You can copy the ``peep.py`` file directly into your project's